7 tips to prepare for tax time and maximise your tax return

-Don’t hit snooze on your tax return this year.
-Read on for answers to some tax time FAQs to help you stay on track and in control this tax season.
+Don’t hit snooze on your tax return this year!
+Maximise your tax return with these tips from tax experts H&R Block on how to stay on track and in control this tax season.

 If you lodge your tax return yourself you need to lodge with the Australian Taxation Office (ATO) by 31 October.
 You can start lodging your tax return from July 1.